Taylor dispersion in arbitrarily shaped axisymmetric channels: Summary and conclusions

 We applied our model to several interesting test cases and benchmarked its performance relative to Brownian dynamics simulations.
 First, we demonstrated our model yields accurate predictions (relative to Brownian dynamics) of area-averaged solute dynamics in diverging and converging (conical) channels.
 Second, we applied our model to predict solute dynamics for various periodic channels, and again demonstrated excellent agreement with Brownian dynamics simulations.
-For the latter, we considered an initial condition and regime where channel expansions result in substantial decreases in variance (i.e. negative solute variance growth).
-We further analyzed the long-term (many period) development of solute in periodic channels by defining a long-term effective dispersion coefficient.
+For the latter, we considered an initial condition and regime where channel expansions result in substantial decreases in axial variance (i.e. transient negative solute axial variance growth).
+We increased the Peclet number of the channel from 10 to 1000 and studied how the performance of our model fails as the key assumptions are violated.
+We further analyzed the long-term (many period) developments of solute in periodic channels by defining a long-term effective dispersion coefficient.
 We analyzed three separate periodic channel shapes and showed this long-term behavior is affected mostly by channel (axial) period and the magnitude of the fluctuation of the radius function.
 For the case of sinusoidal channels, our model demonstrated excellent comparison with a previously published model.

 The third example application of our model was for an arbitrarily shaped channel.
 We here selected some complex channel shape which demonstrated strong advective dispersion effects.
-Again, our model showed excellent comparison with Brownian dynamics simulations, including capture of the positive and negative growth in variance when the solute zone experiences constriction or expansion in the channel.
+Again, our model showed excellent comparison with Brownian dynamics simulations, including the capture of the positive and transient negative growth in axial variance when the solute zone experiences constriction or expansion in the channel.

-Lastly, we demonstrated the power of our analytical approach by designing two channels that can control the spatial evolution of the solute so as to produce a desired spatial distribution of the solute variance.
-For the latter work, we first designed a channel that can maintain an approximately constant solute variance.
-We then demonstrated a channel geometry which produces a sinusoidal axial distribution of variance as the solute develops in the channel.
+Lastly, we demonstrated the power of our analytical approach by designing two channels that can control the spatial evolution of the solute so as to produce a desired spatial distribution of the solute axial variance.
+For the latter work, we first designed a channel that can maintain an approximately constant solute axial variance.
+We then demonstrated a channel geometry which produces a sinusoidal axial distribution of axial variance as the solute develops in the channel.

 Overall, our analysis provides a fairly accurate (according to Brownian dynamics simulation), fast, and easy-to-use model for solute dynamics in axisymmetric channels of arbitrary variance.